A brief history...

 Lincoln County Library District collects money from all Lincoln County taxpayers except those who live within the city limits of Lincoln City, Newport, Toledo and Yachats.
 This money goes to pay for library services for those taxpayers.
 This means that each District resident gets a free library card and free use of all Lincoln County city libraries and resources.

 About 70% of the tax money collected goes directly to the libraries in Lincoln City, Newport, Toledo, Siletz, and Waldport and the rest is used for County staff and expenses to provide services for Lincoln County libraries.
-Such services include courier services, cataloging, interlibrary loans, Stories-to-Go kits, support of the countywide Summer Reading Program, etc.
+Such services include administration, courier services, cataloging, interlibrary loans, support of the countywide Summer Reading Program, etc.